Aliases for TSG101 Gene

 The protein encoded by this gene belongs to a group of apparently inactive homologs of ubiquitin-conjugating enzymes.
 The gene product contains a coiled-coil domain that interacts with stathmin, a cytosolic phosphoprotein implicated in tumorigenesis.
 The protein may play a role in cell growth and differentiation and act as a negative growth regulator.
 In vitro steady-state expression of this tumor susceptibility gene appears to be important for maintenance of genomic stability and cell cycle regulation.
 Mutations and alternative splicing in this gene occur in high frequency in breast cancer and suggest that defects occur during breast cancer tumorigenesis and/or progression. [provided by RefSeq, Jul 2008]

 GeneCards Summary for TSG101 Gene

 TSG101 (Tumor Susceptibility 101) is a Protein Coding gene.
-Diseases associated with TSG101 include breast cancer and hiv-1.
-Among its related pathways are Disease and GPCR Pathway.
-GO annotations related to this gene include transcription corepressor activity and ubiquitin binding.
+Diseases associated with TSG101 include familial breast cancer and breast cancer.
+Among its related pathways are Infectious disease and GPCR Pathway.
+GO annotations related to this gene include protein homodimerization activity and transcription corepressor activity.

 UniProtKB/Swiss-Prot for TSG101 Gene